⭐️ Top 10 things to know before starting a subscription box

 Note: Look at your existing competitors in the space and the customers that you have, plus those your competitors have.
 Plenty of research tools for leads and competition exist.
 Fire up a few and do your homework.
 Within all that data, you want to look for opportunities and intersections that people aren’t targeting yet.

-This can include specific subsets of product categories or broad themes that a lot of different goods can address (such as beach-themed towels, hand soap, flip-flops, table decorations, and on and on).
+This can include specific subsets of product categories or broad themes that your subscription box.

 See what customers like and are looking for, then create a concept for your subscription box that addresses it.

 After you have the concept for your subscription box, it’s time to determine what’ll be in your box and how you can afford it.

 Here, the big note is to research your total costs, not just monthly ones.

 Establishing the price starts with two elements: what customers can afford and what your business can afford.